7 Key Tactics to Build Positive Brand Experiences

 Frequent, high-quality video content and media campaigns are the keys to connecting customers to your business.

-According to the American Marketing Association, (AMA), 85% of search traffic in the United States will be driven by video content by 2019.
-The AMA also found that video content already accounted for nearly two thirds of ad impressions, which is more than a 600% increase since September 2015, when video content accounted for just 9% of ad impressions.
+According to the AMA, video content already accounts for nearly two thirds of ad impressions, which is more than a 600% increase since September 2015, when video content accounted for just 9% of ad impressions.

 So there's a clear trend emerging here: video is booming.